dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ## User Sync Test

-This section checks the amount of data a user would sync to their device.
-You cannot only run this test on the user that is currently login but also with other users.
-This test will show you the number of OU that the user has access to, data sets, programs, and program rules linked to OU, and the metadata and data download size.
+This section checks the amount of data and metadata a user would sync to their device.
+You cannot only run this test on the user that is currently login but also with other users that you have access to.
+This test shows up the number of organisation units that the user has access to, data sets, programs, and program rules linked to the organisation units, and the metadata and data download size.

 ![](resources/images/user-sync-test.png)